 • Minimising teams working across different services

-• Minimising visitor and community access to services and offices.
+• Minimising visitor and community access to services and offices where appropriate.

 We will keep you informed

-We’ll continue to review our response to the outbreak and provide regular updates to our team, our volunteers, the people we support and their families.
+We’ll continue to review our response to the pandemic and provide regular updates to our team, our volunteers, the people we support and their families.

 Please contact your support worker if you have a question or concern.